 - Heat the tablespoon of olive oil in a large non-stick pan over medium-high heat, add the green pepper and onion, and cook about 3 minutes or until the vegetables are softened and starting to brown.

-For the low-sugar Italian Dressing I like Newman’s Own Original Olive Oil and Vinegar Dressing, which has only 2 carbs in 1/4 cup.
+For the low-sugar Italian Dressing I like Newman’s Own Original Olive Oil and Vinegar Dressing (affiliate link), which has only 2 carbs in 1/4 cup.

 This recipe created by Kalyn.